UCD4IDS/WaveletsExt.jl/paper/paper.md

 # Examples
 ## 1. Redundant Wavelet Transforms
-`WaveletsExt.jl` implements several redundant wavelet transforms including Stationary Wavelet Transform (SWT) [@Nason:1995] and Autocorrelation Wavelet Transform [@Saito:1993].
+`WaveletsExt.jl` implements several redundant wavelet transforms including Autocorrelation Wavelet Transform [@Saito:1993] and Stationary Wavelet Transform (SWT) [@Nason:1995].
 These transformations can be performed using the `acdwt` and `sdwt` functions, and the resulting decomposition can be visualized with the `wiggle` function included in `WaveletsExt.jl`.

 ```julia
 using Plots, Wavelets, WaveletsExt